Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

 \subsection{Traffic Repartition}

 It is clear so far that in order to find the solution of $(P_{\ref{pr:singleCell}})$, the continuous variables $w_u$ and $p_u$ need to be calculated for all the cell users.
-However, the complexity of this problem can be reduced significantly with the help of \textit{Theorem} \ref{th:single}, by observing that the users who experience similar attenuation $\ell_u$ can be grouped together.
-Specifically, the total cell traffic can be presented as a set $\mathcal{K}$ of $N_K$ partitions, each one characterized by a central attenuation $\ell_k$, with $k \in \mathcal{K}$.
-Then, the respective set of users $\mathcal{U}_k$ is formed by:
+However, the complexity can be reduced significantly with the help of \textit{Theorem} \ref{th:single}, by grouping together users who experience similar attenuation $\ell_u$.
+Specifically, the total cell traffic can be seen as a set $\mathcal{K}$ of $N_K$ partitions, each one characterized by a central attenuation $\ell_k$, with $k \in \mathcal{K}$.
+Then, the respective set of users $\mathcal{U}_k$ is formed by

 where $\varepsilon_\ell$ is the interval size around $\ell_k$.
-Notice that besides the equally spaced intervals $\varepsilon_\ell$, alternative spacings can be used to lead to more balanced traffic groups depending on the traffic distribution.
-Furthermore, the total cell traffic $T_{tot}$ can be expressed as:
+Notice that besides equally spaced intervals $\varepsilon_\ell$, alternative spacings can be used to lead to more balanced traffic groups depending on the traffic distribution.
+Furthermore, the total cell traffic $T_{tot}$ is

 where $T_k$ denotes the aggregated traffic demand from users of group $k$.
+It is worth mentioning that this way the study of continuous traffic distributions is also simplified.
 An example of this traffic repartition is illustrated on the left side of \figurename{\ref{fig:traffic}} for the simple case of a path loss model that depends only on the distance between the user and the BS.
-The shaded area represents the traffic partition of the specific group $k$ that the user belongs.
+The shaded area represents the traffic partition of a specific group $k$.
 The right plot further assumes a continuous uniform traffic distribution $T$ and shows the volume of this traffic as a function of the attenuation.
+In this figure, $\ell_{m}$ and $\ell_{M}$ refer respectively to the minimum and maximum attenuation for users close to the BS and at the cell edge respectively, with $\ell_{m} > \ell_{M}$.